Role of a Project Leader:

 At different points of the project, you may adapt varied leadership styles to manage your resources: inclusive, conclusive, passive, democratic, assertive, etc. But unless your approach is backed by both competence and confidence, you have the potential to alienate different segments of your people.

-Amateur project leader tend to mistake competence with confidence, and vice versa.
+Amateur project leaders tend to mistake competence with confidence and vice versa.
 Well, we believe that they are indeed 2 sides of the same coin, with one subtle difference.

 - With competence, you develop the knowledge and ability to do the job right.